 3. Don't try a man bun if your hair is thinning on the top

 Because man buns pull the hair back from the hairline, you'll only accentuate balding or thinness at the top of your crown if you pull it all back man-bun style.
 Instead, it might be time to consider other looks altogether.
 A lot of guys should have gone completely bald long before they did.
 If your hair is going way too thin up there, it's not time to pull it back; it's time to let it go.
+There are better haircuts for balding men available for you.

 4. Do pull the bun to the top of your head if you insist on man-bunning with thinning hair